 Honors Carolina provides grants and fellowships to support undergraduate research and Senior Thesis Projects.
 After completing one academic year, Honors Carolina students may apply for summer research fellowships to work on a faculty-mentored research project.
 The program is part of UNC’s Summer Undergraduate Research Fellowship (SURF) program

 In addition, the Office for Undergraduate Research provides information about countless research opportunities available at Carolina, including courses that introduce research methodologies; research-intensive courses that devote a majority of class time to conducting original research and presenting research conclusions; and courses that use graduate students as “research consultants” to assist undergraduates with research projects.

 What type of Study Abroad Programs are available for Honors Carolina students?

 With Chapel Hill as a launch pad, Honors Carolina students can take advantage of opportunities to live and study in some of the world′s greatest cities.
 Honors Carolina runs Honors Study Abroad programs in Cape Town, London, Washington, DC, and Singapore.
 Click here to learn more about Honors Study Abroad opportunities.

 In addition, UNC’s Study Abroad Office offers more than 300 additional programs in 70 countries.

 Honors Carolina also offers a changing roster of Burch Field Research Seminars in locations around the globe.
-Recent Burch seminars have focused on entrepreneurship in Silicon Valley, renewable energy in Germany and the Netherlands, public health in Vietnam, oral history in Kenya, and genocide in Rwanda.
+Recent Burch seminars have focused on entrepreneurship in Silicon Valley, renewable energy in Germany and the Netherlands, public health in Thailand, oral history in Kenya, and genocide in Rwanda.
 Scholarships are available to help students participate in these programs.